lokikl/shellbridge/README.md

 Prerequisite
 ============

-vim 7.3+ and nodejs are required.
+* vim 7.3+ compiled with +client-server option
+* nodejs

-You may get them by `apt-get install nodejs npm vim` on ubuntu.
+You may get them by `apt-get install nodejs npm vim vim-gnome` on ubuntu.

 My env. is ubuntu 14.04, nodejs 0.10.25 and vim 7.4 p183.